-Prerequisites: SCI 101 or 102.
-An examination of the history of science beginning with the earliest days of human history recorded in Genesis chapter 1; the divine mandate for science (Gen. 1:28) and the philosophical underpinnings of secular and biblically based science are discussed.
+Prerequisites: SCI 101, 102 or PSY 210.
+The history of science beginning with the earliest human history recorded in Genesis chapter 1; the devine mandate for science (Genesis 1:28) and the philosophical underpinnings of secular and biblically based science are emphasized.
 3 credits.

-251, GENERAL CHEMISTRY I & II
+251 GENERAL CHEMISTRY I